sakoki/Genomic-Lab/Assignment_5_Sasagawa.Koki-master/Assignment_5_1_template.md

 > Our perbase sequence content is skewed due to the high occurance of T on position 6 in the early part of our sequence. (first 10bp repeats) Perhaps this region contains an adapter that is attached to the beginning of all of our illumina reads.

-> Our kmer content is skewed to show a high occurance of repeats in the beginning of our reads.
-The kmer is a 7 nucleotide sequence read, which is localizing starting mostly from the positon 2 nucleotide.
+> Our kmer content is skewed to show a high occurrence of repeats in the beginning of our reads.
+The kmer is a 7 nucleotide sequence read, which is localizing starting mostly from the position 2 nucleotide.
 Kmer is a subsequence derived from a read obtained through DNA sequencing.
 The fastqc is showing us the kmers with positionally biased enrichment.
 These repeatedly appearing sequences are probably due to adapters added to the beginning of illumina reads such as a barcode.

-**Exercise 3:**Take a look at the trimmomatic web page and user manual and figure out how to modify the command below to clip after the average read quality across 4 bases drops to 20 or less.
+**Exercise 3:** Take a look at the trimmomatic web page and user manual and figure out how to modify the command below to clip after the average read quality across 4 bases drops to 20 or less.
 AND only retain reads where the trimmed length is 50bp or more.

 Results of trim: